AdamMurray/StereoMatchingVectorPascal/tests/TESTS_NOTES.md

 * (13/07/13 13:22) None so far.

+* (16/07/13 23:26) Seg faults everywhere.
+Currently need to handle problems with assigning values to the kernel and trying to stop a seg fault at the point at which the kernel assignment is made.
+There are also some small problems in the code such as the **p[n,row,col] := p[n,row,col] +  r^[n];** noted in the log.
+According to the compiler output, r^[n] should have rank 0 in the context but has rank 2, although it seems to me that to add those two arrays together the rank of r^[n] should be 2 or 3.

 **Log**:

 * (13/07/13 13:22) *testImageConvolution.pas* initially created.

 * (16/07/13 17:02) Using the *genconv* procedure from *SIMD Programming Manual* as a basis for the convolution.
 So far there are a few bugs, partly due to what seem to be typos in the book, and partly due to things I haven't figured out yet.
 One line in particular (from the doedges procedure) is a head-scratcher: **p[n,row,col] := p[n,row,col] +  r^[n];**.
 This line throws up a compiler error to do with incompatible array rank.
 Still to figure out why this doesn't work.
-For the meantime, the **+ r^[n] part has been commented out.
+For the meantime, the **+ r^[n]** part has been commented out.

 * (16/07/13 23:19) Another problem which is not currently understood, and could be an error on my part, is that the code seemed to produce a Seg fault at two different places in the code without the code having been changed in between running it.
 There was a segmentation fault in assigning the temporary copy of the input image with data from the input image itself, the code was then re-compiler (without any changes as far as I recall) and the seg fault arose in a different place, just before assignment should be made to the kernel.
 Currently, after multiple re-compilation of the same code, the seg fault continually arises at the point of kernel assignment.